Sailboat: Mast

 On small sailboats, masts may be "stepped" (put in place) with the bottom end in a receptacle that is supported above the keel of the boat or on the deck or other superstructure that allows the mast to be raised at a hinge point until it is erect.
 Some masts are supported solely at the keel and laterally at the deck and are called "unstayed".
 Most masts rely in part or entirely (for those stepped on the deck) on standing rigging, supporting them side-to-side and fore-and aft to hold them up.
 Masts over 25 ft may require a crane and are typically stepped on the keel through any cabin or other superstructure.

 Auxiliary propulsion

 Many sailboats have an alternate means of propulsion, in case the wind dies or where close maneuvering under sail is impractical.
 The smallest boats may use a paddle; bigger ones may have oars; still others may employ an outboard motor, mounted on the transom; still others may have an inboard engine.

+Commercial operations

+A sailboat ferry service was established serving San Francisco Bay in 1826.
+In 2025 a small-scale commercial sailboat service began operating during the summer months between Dover Marina in the UK and Boulogne-Sur-Mer in France.